 The Design District is home to brand-name fashion retail shops and high-end restaurants like Ella, Mandolin Aegean Bistro and MC Kitchen, just a few of the 140 creative and design-centered businesses.
 There are also destinations such as Tom Ford, Louis Vuitton, Christian Louboutin, Celine and Prada.

 Schools like the Design and Architecture Senior High, the Young Men’s Preparatory School and others can be found in the district.

 Homes in the Miami Design Destrict

 Houses are expensive, and there aren’t a lot of them for sale.
 But there area few places for rent in and around the area.

 Neighborhoods are about location and lifestyle, to be sure.
 But more importantly, they are about the people who live in them.
 These downtown neighborhoods are culturally rich and offer a range of diverse lifestyles that have helped make Miami one of the most culturally diverse cities in the U.S.

 We hope this guide helps in your decision-making process.
-If you’re moving in or to Miami, we’re local and long-distance movers in Miami, so don’t hesitate to reach out.
+If you’re moving in or to Miami, we’re Miami movers, so don’t hesitate to reach out.

 Looking for the best places to live in Denver?
 Look no further.
 Here are our top 5 neighborhoods in Denver, CO.

 Austin is an awesome city.
 It wasn't easy, but here are our top choices for the best places to live in Austin for 2019.